mmiv-center/pr2mask/README.md

 ## Build these modules

+This project depends on the boost, libzip and freetype libraries.
+Install these before starting to build a non-docker version of this program.

 The easiest way to create the executable is by following the instructions in the Dockerfile:

 ```bash